u-boot/u-boot/doc/usage/cmd/bootflow.rst

 return to U-Boot.
 If something about the U-Boot processing fails, then the return value $? is 1.
 If the boot succeeds but for some reason the Operating System returns, then $? is 0, indicating success.

+For `bootflow menu` the return value is $? is 0 (true) if an option was choses, else 1.

 For other subcommands, the return value $? is always 0 (true).